-These monkeys are social.
+Habits: These monkeys are social.
 They live in small groups dominated by females and often have a single male.

 Blue Monkeys- Cercopithecus Mitis

-Despite what the common name suggests, Blue Monkeys are not blue.
+Physical description: Despite what the common name suggests, Blue Monkeys are not blue.
 It’s called so due to the hairless face which seems to be coloured blue.

-This monkey exhibits some black and white markings all over its body with a long tail as its body.
+A Blue Monkey exhibits some black and white markings all over its body with a long tail as its body.

 If lucky on your Uganda safari holiday in Kibale, this monkey can be spotted along the Kanyanchu chimp trail.

-Vervet Monkeys- Chlorocebus Pygerythrus
+Vervet Monkeys- Chlorocebus pygerythrus

-Furthermore, males are recognized by a turquoise-blue scrotum.
+Males are recognized by a turquoise-blue scrotum.

 Red Colobus Monkeys- Piliocolobus

-The Red Colobus is a witty-looking species of Old-world Monkeys closely related to the Black-and-white Colobus.
+The Red Colobus Monkey is a witty-looking species of Old-world Monkeys closely related to the Black-and-white Colobus.